 The Conv layer is the core building block of a Convolutional Network that does most of the computational heavy lifting.
 Three hyperparameters control the size of the output volume: depth, stride, and zero-padding.

 The depth corresponds to the number of filters we would like to use, each filter looks for something different in the input.
 For example, if the first Convolutional Layer takes as input the raw image, then different neurons along the depth dimension may activate in the presence of various oriented edges, or blobs of color.

 Second, we must specify the stride with which we slide the filter.
 When the stride is 1 then we move the filters one pixel at a time.
 When the stride is 2 then the filters jump 2 pixels at a time as we slide them around.
 This will produce smaller output volumes spatially.

 It will be convenient to pad the input volume with zeros around the border.
 The size of this zero-padding is a hyperparameter.
 The nice feature of zero padding is that it will allow us to control the spatial size of the output volumes.
 We will use it to exactly preserve the spatial size of the input volume so the input and output width and height are the same.

 Let’s go through a concrete example of a deep convolutional network.
 Let’s say you have an image and you want to image classification or image recognition.
-We want to take as input an image X and decide is this a cat or dog.
+We want to take as input an image X and decide if is this a cat or a dog.
 For the sake of this example, I’m going to use a fairly small image[32x32x3].